nancy-kataria/Image-to-ASCII/README.md

 ## Steps to get an ASCII Image

 ### 1. Defining Grayscale Mapping
+Define the characters to represent brightness levels in the image. " -.':rLIVRQ" - Lighter characters (e.g., space " ") represent bright areas, while darker characters (e.g., "Q") represent dark areas.

 ### 2. Converting Image to Grayscale
+Convert image to greyscale ("L" mode), where pixel values range from 0 (black) to 255 (white).

 ### 3. Calculating Aspect Ratio
+Adjust the width based on the height of the ASCII art and the character width to height ratio.
+This ensures the resized image matches the proportions of the original image when converted to ASCII.

 ### 4. Resizing Image
+Apply high-quality resampling to reduce image artifacts during resizing.

 ### 5. Generate ASCII Art
+Replace each pixel with a character.

 ### 6. Save to .txt file
+Create a new text file with the same name as the input image but with a .txt extension and write the generated ASCII art to the file.

 ### Sample Output: